riceissa/spaced-inbox/README.md

 compiler for your notes; instead of giving your a list of errors in your code, it shows you a list of notes that perhaps you should look back on.

 Restart Emacs.
-Now you should be able to just do `M-x spaced-inbox` to do a single review.
+Now you should be able to just do `M-x roll` to do a single review.
 Of course, you can map this command to any key combination you want.